International Futures Forum: Collaborations and output

-Refinery downsizing

-In 2002, as part of adjusting to global competition, BP had decided to downsize their Grangemouth Refinery and anticipated laying off about 1000 employees.
-BP realised that this would result in a significant depression on the local economy and asked the IFF how it could demonstrate some form of responsibility towards local stakeholders.
-The IFF responded by proposing to reframe this as a creative opportunity, portraying the sacking of workers as being the release of high quality resources into the community.
-BP is no longer owner of the refinery and Falkirk has gone on to attract large scale of inward investments to place its economy on a different path through "My Future's in Falkirk".

-Fife health

-Soon after being formed, the IFF conducted case studies looking at health provision for deprived individuals and communities in Fife.

-Learning society

-As part of the IFF group's early work they also conducted case studies on the learning society in Dundee.
-This work also been cited in places such as UNESCO's policy around a learning society.

-Radioactive waste

-In 2004, IFF / Praxis was commissioned by Nirex "to provide corporate communications advice in relation to the Managing Radioactive Waste Safely (MRWS) consultation programme".
-A 16 ft by 5 ft mural was produced as part of this collaboration.
-IFF is neither pro nor anti-nuclear and its interest was in exploring perspectives on how the transient nature of cultures and civilisations could be recognised with hazards that lasts for tens of thousands of years.
-The IFF also made a written submission to the UK Parliament Select Committee on Public Administration on policy making in a world we don't understand and can't control.
+It has published a body of literature on futures thinking (particularly Three Horizons) and transformative innovation.
+It provides resources for download at the IFF Practice Centre and has a range of kits (including Kitbag) for practical engagement with its theory.

 Kitbag

 In 2004, The IFF Psychological Capacity project began, intending to look at cost-effective strategies and tools that could enlarge psychological capacity outside of care and welfare systems.
 In 2007 IFF received a grant from the National Endowment for Science, Technology and the Arts (NESTA) to further develop.

 Community health

 In 2005, the IFF were engaged by the Royal College of General Practitioners in Scotland (RCGP) on a project intended to distil the "essence" of general practice.
 In 2014, the IFF were commissioned by the RCGP to help with work on community engagement.

 Glasgow life and health

 The Glasgow Centre for Population Health (GCPH) formed in 2004 and the IFF have been involved in several of their projects.
 The IFF were one of several organisations to provide support for the "Glasgow Indicators" project.
 The GCPH also developed the "Glasgow Game" which was based upon the IFF's "World Game" that had been created by Tony Hodgson.
 "Miniature Glasgow" is a short film that GCPH made in collaboration with IFF to discuss life and health in Glasgow.